elixir-luxembourg/julia-training/README.md

 ## Questions and feedback

 Please ask questions anytime during the course.
+Because the presenters may be watching a different screen than the one with the presentation software, do not worry to ask aloud if we don't notice your virtual "raised hand" at first.

 You are invited to leave course feedback here: https://is.gd/Juliaelixir202104